-5.10.
-Examples of specific policies giving heritage a function in the life of communities

-5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

-National Forestry Policy of Sri Lanka National Wildlife Policy National Elephant Policy National Cultural Policy

-5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

-5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+- 5.10.
+Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
-Some Enhancing the quality of life and well-being.
-Some Respecting, protecting and promoting human rights.
-Some Respecting, consulting and involving indigenous peoples and local communities.
-Some Achieving gender equality.
+Limited Enhancing the quality of life and well-being.
+Limited Respecting, protecting and promoting human rights.
+Limited Respecting, consulting and involving indigenous peoples and local communities.
+Limited Achieving gender equality.
 Limited Ensuring growth, employment, income and livelihoods.
-Some Promoting economic investment and quality tourism.
-Limited Strengthening capacity-building, innovation and local entrepreneurship.
-Limited Ensuring conflict prevention.
-Some Protecting heritage during conflict.
-Some Promoting conflict resolution.
-Some Contributing to post-conflict recovery.
-Some Other (please specify).
-Not applicable
+Limited Promoting economic investment and quality tourism.
+High Strengthening capacity-building, innovation and local entrepreneurship.
+High Ensuring conflict prevention.
+High Protecting heritage during conflict.
+High Promoting conflict resolution.
+High Contributing to post-conflict recovery.
+High Other (please specify).
+Not applicable If 'Other' applies, please specify

-- 5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

+5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):